-With the release of its new Ratchet Driver, Leatherman is finally giving its DIY fans something they've wanted for a long time.
+With the 2021 release of its Ratchet Driver, Leatherman finally gave its DIY fans something they've wanted for a long time.
 The tool is an accessory, meaning that it works with a selection of Leatherman's other multi-tools, like the Wave or Surge, to provide additional functionality.

 The Ratchet Driver slots into Leatherman bit drivers, and its bit holder works with the company's flat bits and 1/4-inch ones made by other brands, using a magnet to keep them securely in place.
 Like most ratchet drivers, Leatherman's has three settings: forward, reverse and full lock.

 Measuring 3.26 inches in length and weighing eight ounces, the add-on is primarily stainless steel, though the setting adjuster is hard plastic.
 Unlike its multi-tools, which are made in the company's Portland, Oregon facility, Leatherman is producing the Ratchet Driver in Taiwan.
 Another notable difference is that it doesn't come with Leatherman's typical 25-year warranty — instead, it's good for two.